chximaa/Library-management-system/README.md

-# Library-management-system
-A work-in-progress library management system built using Oracle PL/SQL.
-The project focuses on learning database programming, including the use of functions, procedures, loops, triggers, and transactions.
+📚 Library Management System (PL/SQL)

+This project is a work-in-progress Library Management System developed using Oracle PL/SQL.
+It aims to demonstrate key database programming concepts such as data manipulation, transaction control, procedures, functions, triggers, and loops in PL/SQL.

+The goal of this system is to simulate the basic operations of a small library, including managing books, members, and borrowing records — all handled through PL/SQL code blocks.